Satellite Near Earth

 Two public companies have participated in SpaceX's previous funding rounds and own stakes in SpaceX and Starlink: Alphabet (Google) and Bank of America.

-Alphabet (GOOGL) first invested in SpaceX in January 2015.
-This was a $900 million investment at a valuation of $12 billion.
+Alphabet (GOOGL) first invested in SpaceX in January 2015, committing $900 million at a $12 billion valuation.
 It invested a second time in December 2021, at a valuation of $100 billion.

-*In December 2024, SpaceX closed a secondary share sale, which valued the company at $350 billion.
+*In July 2025, SpaceX announced an ongoing secondary share sale, which valued the company at $400 billion.

-If you like Google and/or Bank of America and want to invest in their stock anyway, simultaneously getting exposure to Starlink is a nice bonus.
+If you like Google and/or Bank of America and want to invest in their stock anyway, getting exposure to Starlink could be viewed as an added bonus.

 c) Invest in Starlink's partners and competitors